Protective and Restraining Orders in Las Vegas Nevada

 Protective Restraining Order Defense Attorney, Ross Goodman

 If you have been accused of domestic abuse, or have a protective hearing approaching, contact Ross Goodman for a free legal consultation.
-A Las Vegas domestic violence lawyer can help you defend against the allegations and get the order lifted.
+If you are involved in a domestic violence case in Las Vegas, Lawyer Ross Goodman can help you defend against the allegations and get the order lifted.
 Ross Goodman may be able to negotiate favorable resolutions with the prosecutors, or else, fight the allegations all the way to trial.